Sara Eatherton-Goff

 I.

-I spent days unable to speak, mindlessly staring at a constantly on television screen.
-My mom stayed with me until the tube came out, scraping it's way up my esophagus, burning, the taste of vomit, acid.
+My mom stayed with me until the tube came out, abrading its way up my throat and out of my nostril; burning; the taste of vomit, acid.

 I was fourteen.

 I thought of my insides, all red and bulbous, getting cold and drying out on a stainless steel tray while I watched my mom fidget.
-She chewed her nails then caught me watching her.
+She chewed her nails, then caught me watching her.
 She smiled, warming me inside, and gently patted my forearm.

 I couldn't speak for a couple days after the tube came out.
 She fidgeted more, stopping only after she asked me if I minded if she returned to work.
 She was falling behind, she said.
 I croaked an OK and she said she loved me.
 Then she went back out for a cigarette.

-It had been the longest time we stayed in the same room together alone.
+It had been the longest time we stayed in the same room together.
+Alone.

 When Baby becomes their own person, things get complicated.